Schneeeulen/EuleRanks/README.md

 # Elektroeule Rank Provider
-Eule Ranks with prefix, color, tablist, teams for display names, and priority
+Eule Ranks with prefix, colour, tablist, teams for display names, and priority